 - Leaders and teachers provide an inclusive, responsive curriculum for all children.
 They engage in a range of professional learning and development, aligned to teachers' inquiries and service priorities, to further build their knowledge and expertise. - The professional growth cycle builds teachers' knowledge, understanding and capability through critical feedback from leaders.
-They have yet to evaluate how shifts in practice have impacted on children's outcomes. - Teachers value the centre's diverse cultures and actively seek input from parents and whānau in curriculum design, fostering strong learning-focused partnerships.
-However, they have yet to actively explore the foundations and processes that support children's pathways to school in collaboration with whānau.
+They have yet to evaluate how shifts in practice have impacted children's outcomes. - Teachers value the centre's diverse cultures and actively seek input of parents and whānau in curriculum design.
+This fosters a learning-focused partnership and strengthens the sense of community and belonging.